jayesh-more/Audio-Transcription-and-Summarization-with-FastAPI/README.md

 1. Start the FastAPI server:
     ```bash
    python fastapi_backend.py
     ```

 2. Start the Streamlit Application:
     ```bash
    streamlit run frontend.py
     ```

 3. Upload an audio file :
     - Use the `Browse files` endpoint to upload an audio file and receive the transcription, summary, and timestamps.

 ##Prerequisites

--Python 3.7 or higher
+- Python 3.7 or higher
--pip (Python package installer)
+- pip (Python package installer)

 ##Acknowledgments
   Whisper by OpenAI for speech recognition.
 Hugging Face for the BART summarization model.
 The Streamlit and FastAPI communities for their excellent frameworks.

 Directory Structure in VSCode:
 .
 ├── fastapi_backend.py             # Main FastAPI application

 ├── frontend.py                      #Fronend Streamlit Application

 ├── requirements.txt         # List of required Python packages

-├── transcription.txt       # To store the transcription files generated for each audio file processed by the API ├── timestamps.txt       # To store the timestamps files generated for each audio file processed by the API ├── summary.txt         # To store the summary files generated for each audio file processed by the API
+├── transcription.txt       # To store the transcription files generated for each audio file processed by the API

+├── timestamps.txt       # To store the timestamps files generated for each audio file processed by the API

+├── summary.txt         # To store the summary files generated for each audio file processed by the API